swiftlang/swift-evolution/0000-swift-sboms-via-swiftpm.md

 The user will have the option to pass `--disable-automatic-resolution` to force SBOM generation to fail if the `Package.resolved` is not up-to-date.

-Note: Using the package subcommand can result in dependency resolution timing issues.
+Note: Using the package subcommand without `--disable-automatic-resolution` can result in dependency resolution timing issues.
 There is an edge case where an artifact is built, the dependency graph changes, and then the SBOM is generated.
 In that case, the SBOM will not accurately reflect the built artifact’s components and dependencies.

 #### CLI Examples